Jash-Shah/Eklavya---Drone/Blog.md

     yaw = yaw * (180/3.14159265)
 ```

-These values always need to be in a small acceptable range, otherwise the drone will not be able to fly properly. ("flying" being sort of an imp part <Maybe joke here?>)
+These values always need to be in a small acceptable range, otherwise the drone will not be able to fly properly. (_flying_ being sort of an important feature of a drone :joy:)

 > Q: Okay, but how does all this info really help us getting the drone to do what we want?
 Since at the end of the day, all we can really control are motor speeds.

 > A: This is where the **motor mixing algorithm** comes in

-#### Meet Thy Motors (The Four Commandments of Motors maybe?)
+#### Meet Thy Motors

 Using advanced mathematical methods of analysis, some _very smart_ people have come up with a way to control roll, pitch and yaw through just the motor speeds.